 5 – I can go to the grocery store and not need to stand in line for twenty minutes… even in the Express Lane.

-3 – Now begins the process of getting holiday glitter and Christmas tree needles out of the carpeting.
+3 – Now begins the process of getting artificial Christmas tree needles out of every crevice in the house.
 All things being equal, this project should be completed by Easter.

-1 – With 339 days left to shop for next Christmas, there is plenty of time to start making a list and checking it twice.
+1 – With more than 300 days left to shop for next Christmas, there is plenty of time to start making the lists.

 Sincere thanks for reading!